Ninaithadhai Mudippavan

 Ninaithadhai Mudippavan is a 1975 Indian Tamil-language action drama film, starring M. G. Ramachandran in dual roles, Latha, Manjula, M. N. Nambiar and Sharada in supporting roles.
-It is a remake of the 1970 Hindi film Sachaa Jhutha.
+It is a remake of the 1970 Hindi film Sachaa Jhutha, which itself is a remake of the Uttam Kumar starrer Bengali film Tasher Ghar (1957).
 The film was released on 9 May 1975 and became a blockbuster.

 Plot

 Sundaram is an innocent band musician who lives with his physically challenged sister Sita in a village.
 He needs more money for his sister's marriage and he sets off to Madras to earn.
 On the other hand, Madras city Police department is shocked by a series of diamond thefts.
 But Inspector Mohan suspects the thief to be Ranjith Kumar, who is actually a wealthy diamond businessman on the account that whenever a theft occurs, he is present there.
 But he has no evidence and searches for it.
 He creates a plan with Leela, a policewoman, to attract Ranjith to know his secret plans.
 Sundaram arrives in the city and goes to a party hall.
 Ranjith, who arrives at the party is surprised to see Sundaram as he looks identical to him.
 He immediately makes a plan.
 He takes Sundaram to his place and reveals himself.
 He convinces Sundaram to act like Ranjith in front of society as he is a heart patient and requires a treatment.
 Until his return from treatment, Sundaram has to make believe to everybody that he is Ranjith.
 Actually, he makes him as Ranjith so that he can continue with his diamond smuggling; meanwhile, there will not be any evidence as Sundaram is going to be Ranjith everywhere.
 But he did not reveal the reason to him.
 He also promises that he would give money for his sister's marriage.
 Innocent Sundaram believes him and agrees to the plan.